-DTP alumna and trainer Sumitha Shaanthinnni Kishna is the Founding Director of Our Journey, a civil society organisation advocating for an internationally compliant migration system and migrant rights in Malaysia.
+DTP alumna and trainer Sumitha Shaanthinni Kishna is the Founding Director of Our Journey, a civil society organisation advocating for an internationally compliant migration system and migrant rights in Malaysia.
 Sumitha is also the Chairperson of Migrant Forum in Asia (MFA), DTP’s key partner in Asia driving migrant rights advocacy initiatives globally with memberships across 22 countries in Asia

 A lawyer and human rights defender, Sumitha first participated in a DTP migrant workers’ rights program in 2014 in Dubai, while she was employed with Bar Council Malaysia.